ErpNetDocs/info/features/work-management/areas-project-groups-milestones.md

 ## When projects start to “think bigger”

+In this article, we continue exploring the building blocks of Project Management in @@name — focusing on the tools that help teams and managers understand where work fits, how projects relate to each other, and how progress is measured over time.

+Project Groups, Project Areas, and Milestones are the elements that make this possible.
+They give projects shape, logic, and rhythm — without adding unnecessary complexity to everyday work.

 At the beginning, tasks are enough.

 The team knows what needs to be done, who takes responsibility, and how the work is progressing.